irskep/computerwords/docs/about.md

 ## Who should *not* use this?

-* Anyone who wants a robust, battle-tested system with good error messages.
+* Anyone who wants a robust, battle-tested system.
 * Projects already invested in Sphinx or another non-Markdown system they are happy with.